Skip to main content

 Article 13: Prices and payment conditions

-13.1.
-All prices and rates in quotations, agreements or other appendices are in Euros and exclusive of turnover tax (VAT) and other levies imposed by the government.
-Travel and/or accommodation costs, extra hours and other activities related to the work
+13.1 All prices and rates in quotations, agreements, or other appendices are in euros and exclude sales tax (VAT) and other government-imposed levies.
+Travel and/or accommodation expenses, additional hours, and other special costs related to the work are not included in the prices and rates and may be invoiced separately by the contractor.

 Article 14: Guarantees

-14.4.
-No interest will be paid by the contractor on the security.
+14.4 No interest will be paid by the contractor on the security.

 Article 15: Grounds for cancellation

-legal personality, or other circumstances that give the contractor good grounds to fear that the client will not fulfill its obligations.
-In addition, the contractor is entitled to cancel the assignment if the client does not meet its payment obligations as described in Article 13 of these General Terms and Conditions.
+15.1 The Contractor is entitled to terminate the assignment in the event of bankruptcy, seizure, suspension of payments by the Client, cessation of operations, liquidation of the Client's company, merger, demerger, or other change in the legal or collaborative structure, including dissolution of a legal entity or loss of legal personality, or other circumstances that give the Contractor reasonable grounds to fear that the Client will not fulfill its obligations.
+Furthermore, the Contractor is entitled to terminate the assignment if the Client fails to meet its payment obligations as described in Article 13 of these General Terms and Conditions.

 Article 16: Consequences of cancellation